Some preliminary information: The Prevalance of Needle Phobia

 A major problem in determining the prevalence of needle phobia is that it usually involves trying to count the number of people who aren't there.
 A person cannot go into a clinic or doctor's office and ask how many people did not make an appointment that day because of a fear of possible needle procedures.
 No one will have any idea of what that number would be.

 Some studies have been done in medical facilities in an attempt to determine the percentage of needle phobics.
 A very significant problem with those studies is that they can count only those needle phobics who were at least brave enough to go for medical treatment.
 Those suffering from severe needle phobia are necessarily omitted from these studies since there is no way to find and count them.
-As a result, many of the studies signficantly under-report the prevalence of needle phobia.
+As a result, many of the studies significantly under-report the prevalence of needle phobia.

-All of the studies of needle phobia are problematic because there are so many different degrees and types of needle phobia.
-Unlike many other disorders, there is no sharp and clear dividing line between who is needle phobic and who is not.
-Even among those who have the vasovagal (fainting) type of needle phobia, there is no clear dividing line.
-Estimates of the prevalence of the vasovagal type of needle phobia have ranged from 3.5 percent to 10 percent of the population.
-Some people with the vasovagal type of needle phobia never completely lose consciousness, but simply often experience episodes of near-fainting.
+Some people with the vasovagal type of needle phobia never completely lose consciousness, but simply often experience episodes of near-fainting or an undefinable sense of dread.
 My email indicates that most people who consistently experience a severe vasovagal reaction in association with a needle procedure have simply resolved to never seek medical treatment.
 Most of those people eventually die at home, leaving others to wonder why they didn't get treatment for what was often an easily-treatable medical condition.
 (Those deaths are unnecessary because there are ways to overcome needle phobia, but a severe vasovagal reaction is a truly frightening experience.)

 In both 1998 and 2001, a Gallup poll found the percentage of the general population of the United States that claimed to be afraid of needles and getting injections to be 21 percent on both occasions.
 The Gallup surveys were made during the periods of November 20-22, 1998 and February 19-21, 2001.
 The percentage was essentially equal (within the margin of error) for men and women.